A Survival Manual for Latinas on the Front Lines of Change

 Denise Padín Collazo

-Denise is the senior advisor for external affairs and director of institutional advancement at Faith in Action, the nation's largest faith-based, progressive organizing network, where she has advanced the cause of justice over the past twenty-five years.
-She is also an official member of the Forbes Nonprofit Council, an invitation-only organization for executives in successful nonprofit organizations.
+Denise is the senior advisor for external affairs and director of institutional advancement at Faith in Action (formerly PICO National Network), the nation’s largest faith-based, progressive organizing network, where she has advanced the cause of social justice over the past twenty-five years.

 Noticing, naming, and disrupting anti-blackness in your culture of origin